The Best Laid Schemes Of Mice And Men: Human And Wildlife Conflict

 We can’t translocate, trap, tase, laser, bomb, and euthanize our way toward a good solution.
 And aren’t we part of the problem?
 So, how do we coexist when humans make all the rules?

-- Mary Roach - Author of six best-selling books of non-fiction; her latest is Fuzz: When Nature Breaks the Law
+- Mary Roach - The author, most recently, of Fuzz: When Nature Breaks the Law

-- Ben Kilham - A researcher, independent wildlife biologist, wildlife rehabilitator, and the author of two books, Among the Bears: Raising Orphan Cubs in the Wild and In the Company of Bears; he’s the founder of Kilham Bear Center in New Hampshire
+- Ben Kilham - Founder of the Kilham Bear Center in New Hampshire and the author of two books, Among the Bears: Raising Orphan Cubs in the Wild and In the Company of Bears

 Colin McEnroe, Jonathan McNicol, and Cat Pastor contributed to this show.